Categories

 8. I Saw the TV Glow

-Jane Schoenbrun’s second theatrically-released feature takes the same approximate structure and themes of their debut, We’re All Going to the World’s Fair, and amps up the creepypasta aesthetics into legitimate horror this time.
+Jane Schoenbrun’s second theatrically-released feature takes the same approximate structure and themes of their debut, We’re All Going to the World’s Fair, and amps up the creepypasta aesthetics into legitimate horror.
 The quiet, insecure Owen (Justice Smith) develops an obsession with a TV show called The Pink Opaque and a connection with a peculiar older girl, Maddy (Jack Haven).
-His relationship with Maddy and fascination with The Pink Opaque refract a lost youth and a self-loathing (widely read as a trans allegory) that explodes into a searing finale.
+His relationship with Maddy and fascination with The Pink Opaque refract a lost youth and a resentment of conformity (widely read as a trans allegory) that explodes into a searing finale.

 7. Dune: Part 2

 I was lukewarm on the first Dune, which is tremendously produced but thick with peculiar lore and opaque characterization.
-Part 2 pays off on that setup with a film that’s both a better spectacle and a more emotionally involving story, with one of the great casts of recent years and about twelve jaw-dropping set pieces.
+Part 2 pays off on the original’s setup with a sequel that’s both a better spectacle and a more emotionally involving story.
+It features one of the great casts of recent years and about twelve jaw-dropping set pieces.
 It also has goofy sandwalking.

 6. A Real Pain

 Jesse Eisenberg pens, directs, and co-stars in one of the best dramedies of the year about a pair of cousins visiting Poland’s Holocaust sites to honor their grandmother.
-But the show really belongs to Oscar winner Kieran Culkin, who captures the jagged idiosyncrasies of an impulsive, abrasive, loving wayward soul.
+But the show really belongs to Oscar winner Kieran Culkin, who captures the jagged idiosyncrasies of a big-hearted but abrasive wayward soul.

 5. Between the Temples

-In its pitch and surface level presentation, this is a run-of-the-mill bittersweet indie dramedy, and perhaps it doesn’t completely escape its lot, but it’s also oh so much more: The grainy, close-up cinematography amplifies the visceral discomfort of every cringe-inducing scene, the cast toes the line between quirky and incandescent, and the sound design whacks you across the forehead (in a good way).
-And then there’s that script about a synagogue cantor mourning his lost wife and preparing his elementary school teacher for a bat mitzvah, packed with odd turns of phrase and incisive observations about grief and connections.
+In its premise and surface level presentation, this is a run-of-the-mill bittersweet indie dramedy; and perhaps it doesn’t completely escape its lot, but it’s also so much more: The grainy, close-up cinematography amplifies the visceral discomfort of every cringe-inducing scenario, the cast toes the line between quirky and incandescent, and the sound design whacks you across the forehead (in a good way).
+And then there’s that wonderful script, the story of a synagogue cantor mourning his lost wife and preparing his elementary school teacher for a bat mitzvah, packed with odd turns of phrase and incisive observations about grief and connections.

 4. Here